Safeguarding Policy

 |

-The care that Stewardship undertakes to avoid harm to people. |
+| Due Diligence | The reasonable care that Stewardship undertakes to avoid harm to the individuals and organisations that it supports and the charity. |

-Refers to the use of an individual for ones’ own benefit, gratification or satisfaction. |
+| Exploitation | Refers to the use of an individual for ones’ own benefit, gratification or satisfaction. |

-Refers to a negative impact on an individual’s physical, emotional or behavioural health and well-being.
+| Harm | Refers to a negative impact on an individual’s physical, emotional, spiritual or behavioural health and well-being.
 Violence, abuse, neglect and exploitation often lead to an individual being harmed. |

-Failure, either deliberate or through carelessness, to an act or series of actions or events which lead to harm. |
+| Neglect | Failure, either deliberate or through carelessness, to an act or series of actions or events which lead to harm. |

-The replacement of the most identifying fields within a database with artificial identifiers, or pseudonyms e.g. a name is replaced with a unique number. |
+| Pseudonymisation | The replacement of the most identifying fields within a database with artificial identifiers, or pseudonyms e.g. a name is replaced with a unique number. |

-A definition as the way in which safety is managed in Stewardship.
-It is the combination of beliefs, perceptions and attitudes of employees toward the safety of workers and the overall safety of the work environment. |
+| Safety culture | A definition of the way in which safety is managed in Stewardship.
+It is the combination of beliefs, perceptions and attitudes of employees toward the safety of colleagues and the overall safety of the work environment. |

-Those that are a heighten risk of being at harm, due to various circumstances e.g. age, frailty, ill health, disabilities. |
+| Vulnerable People/Groups | Those that are at a heightened risk of harm, due to various circumstances e.g., age, frailty, ill health, disability. |

-Appliance of rules or penalties to even minor infringements of a code in order to reinforce its overall importance. |
+| Zero Tolerance | Appliance of rules or penalties to even minor infringements of a code in order to reinforce its overall importance. |